wikibonsai/jekyll-garden-template/index.md

 👋 Hey there, fellow gardener! 🧑‍🌾

 This template is here to help get you started growing your own bonsai 🎋.
-If you need any guidance you can check out the [jekyll-wikibonsai site](https://jekyll-wikibonsai.netlify.app/) for docs'n'tutorials.
+If you need any guidance you can check out the [jekyll-garden site](https://jekyll-garden.netlify.app/) for docs'n'tutorials.

 > "To plant a garden is to believe in tomorrow."
 >